martinholecekmax/MD-Files-to-CSV/README.md

 # MD Files to CSV
-Extract options from MD files to the CSV file
+This program allows to transpile all combinations of the product from MD files into the CSV file.